unsystemizer/counterparty-config-example/README.md

 txindex = 1
 server = 1
 addrindex = 1
-rpcthreads = 1000
+# rpcthreads = 1000       # Counterparty Federated Node has this, but it's not necessary in my opinion
 rpctimeout = 300
-minrelaytxfee = 0.00005
-limitfreerelay = 0
 testnet = 1
+# minrelaytxfee = 0.00005 # unnecessary since Bitcoin Core 0.12; old antispam measure from 0.11
+# limitfreerelay = 0      # unnecessary since Bitcoin Core 0.12; old antispam measure from 0.11
 ```

-If you only run Bitcoin Core on testnet (i.e. you have no `bitcoin.conf`), consider renaming the configuration file to `bitcoin.conf` - it's probably easier that way.
+If you only run Bitcoin Core on testnet (i.e. you have no need for `bitcoin.conf`), consider renaming the configuration file to `bitcoin.conf` - it's probably easier that way because then you can run Bitcoin Core without `-testnet`.

 ### Counterparty Client and Server (counterparty-cli)

-I made Counterparty to require `sudo` because they contain wallet password(s).
-For testnet this could be relaxed.

-Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file path and name to `counterparty-client`.
-Because I run testnet most of the time, this makes it easier to use the CLI.
+Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file path and name to `counterparty-client`, as well as use `--testnet` every time I run any counterparty-cli command.
+Because I run testnet most of the time, this makes it easier for me to use the CLI.

 #### Server